conde-nast-international/cnid-tech-tests/infra-test/README.md

 ## Context

-This is a coding exercise to help us assess candidates looking to join the Infrastructure Engineering team at Condé Nast International, we want to discover how you handle infrastructure day-to-day.
+This is a coding exercise to help us assess candidates looking to join the Infrastructure Engineering team at Condé Nast, we want to discover how you handle infrastructure day-to-day.
 We appreciate that your time is valuable, which is why we’ve designed this exercise to be completed in around 2 hours.
 If you cannot spare the time, you may want to consider option 2.

 ### Things we like